wyattclarke/place-for-family/content/reflections/God_vs_mammon.md

 ### It's a *dynamic* constrained maximization problem.

 Each person defines their own constraints with respect to material well-being and connection to God.
 What if you would want to chase God, but meeting your financial constraints takes all your energy?
 Like the proverbial beggar stealing bread to eat?
-That example lets most of us off the hook, though.
+That example lets most of us off the hook though.
 It’s more like the middle manager ignoring needs around her to pay off her McMansion.

 I recently took a mortgage to buy a house.
 We moved to a nice house in a good school district to give our three kids a decent education.
 Life is mega expensive.